 There's other parts of the cholesterol that's broken down and used for other good things for you.

-So this part of the discussion still continues on with the specimen being our particular um protagonist, okay?
+So this part of the discussion still continues on with the specimen being our particular protagonist, okay?

 It bloops up a bit, and then it goes kind of like that and continues out some time.

-Um they've been inculcated and brainwashed to a certain extent to view the specimen and its effect on the body in a particular way.
+They've been inculcated and brainwashed to a certain extent to view the specimen and its effect on the body in a particular way.

-Uh lots of other people don't see things that way.
+Lots of other people don't see things that way.

 But we do know that the base support for them is within the vitamin realm.

-We're now starting to see the vitamin studies come on out be distributed in various different kinds of newspapers, usually basically shit rags, uh, because they're the only ones that are willing to print something that runs against the MSM.
+We're now starting to see the vitamin studies come on out be distributed in various different kinds of newspapers, usually basically shit rags, because they're the only ones that are willing to print something that runs against the MSM.

 Now, the mainstream media has a real problem.

-They don't know it yet, but sometime after the 24th, likely here of February, we're going to get to a point where the product used to defend against the specimen will break out in a very bad way to such an extent that the MSM is going to have to start doing some CYA activity.
+But sometime after the 24th, likely, Here of February, we're going to get to a point where the product used to defend against the specimen will break out in a very bad way to such an extent that the MSM is going to having to start doing some CYA activity.

 And the real issue is not what's being reported.

-OK, there's lots and lots and lots of problems with the product.
+Okay, there's lots and lots and lots of problems with the product.

-The product does not it doesn't do well.
+The product does not do well, it doesn't travel well, it has to be super refrigerated.

 They've had all of these issues with it.